tk382/HIPPO/README.md

 ### Differential Expression with HIPPO

 We also offer a differential expression analysis tool.

+Our function has an argument called *switch_to_hgnc* and *ref*.
+These aim to provide the users an option to change the gene names from ENSG IDs to HGNC symbols for ease of understanding.
+Many SingleCellExperiment objects have such data embedded in *rowData(sce)*.
+Users can create a data frame with *ensg* and *hgnc* columns for the genes in the count matrix, and HIPPO will automatically switch the row names of the count matrix from ENSG IDs to HGNC symbols.

+*top.n* argument lets users choose how many top genes to show in the box plot.
+The default is 5.

-The labels of red and green groups are not quite straightfoward, as we look at different cell groups at each round of HIPPO.
+The labels of boxplots are not quite straightfoward, as we look at different cell groups at each round of HIPPO.
+This must be interepreted simultaneously with the hierarchical clustering plot such as t-SNE plot above.

+First, in the first round, K moves from 1 to 2, and the red group is separated.
+This group is Monocytes in this particular data set.
+The box plot always shows the "separated" group in the green box, and hence the group 1.
+The red boxes represent the remaining cells, so groups 2, 3, and 4 combined.

+In the second round, K moves from 2 to 3, and as shown in the t-SNE plot, groups 3 and 4 are separated from the group 2 because they're assigned a new color.
+Group 2 in this data set is B cells.
+(Note that this is different from group 2 is separated.
+Group 2 remains green.)
+Therefore, in the second round of box plots, the green boxes represent groups 3 and 4, and the red box represents group 2.
+In this round, the first group of cells have been removed from the samples.

-In the first round, the first group (group 1: Monocytes) are separated from the rest.
-Hence, the green group represent the first separated group while the red group represents all other cells.
+In the last round, K moves from 3 to 4, and group 4 has been assigned a new color of violet.
+Hence, the green boxes represent group 4, which is Regulatory T cells, while the red boxes represent the remaining cells of group 3: Naive T cells.

-Then, in the second round, it only compares the next separated group (group 2: B cells) against all the remaining cells (neither B cells nor monocytes).
-The green group shows the expression level distribution of B cells.

-Lastly, the third group (group 3: Regulatory T cells) are separated from the remaining cells, which turns out to be homogeneous (naive T cells).
-So the green box represents the third group, and the red box represents the fourth, remaining group.

 ```
 ref = data.frame(hgnc = rowData(sce)$symbol, ensg = rowData(sce)$id)